×

 Henry Clay

-Former United States Secretary of State
+Lawyer and former United States Secretary of State

-Henry Clay Sr. was an American lawyer and statesman who represented Kentucky in both the U.S. Senate and House of Representatives.
+Henry Clay was an American lawyer and statesman who represented Kentucky in both the U.S. Senate and House of Representatives.
 He was the seventh House speaker as well as the ninth secretary of state.
 He unsuccessfully ran for president in the...
 Wikipedia

 Born: April 12, 1777, Hanover County, VA